 Summer is finally here!
 Children are out of school and ready to play in the sprinkler.
 You're probably ready to start gardening and landscaping.
-With 90 degree days on the horizon, your lawn will need watered soon too.
+With 90 degree days on the horizon, your lawn will need to be watered soon too.
 As you prepare yourself for a fun day in the yard, you might be disappointed when you realize your garden hose bib is leaking.

 If you live in a state that has cold winters, the hose bib can freeze and burst in the winter.
 Some homeowners will brush off a leaking hose bib as nothing more than an annoyance, but leaky hose bibs waste a large amount of water for being such a small leak.
 Over time, a leaking hose bib can cause water damage to your foundation, which will turn into a much larger and more expensive repair!